foliovision/businesspress/readme.txt

 == Changelog ==

+= 0.5.2 =

+* Changing Dashboard -> Updates screen - added extra security to the upgrade button - warning user about the risks of upgrading WordPress in a more comprehensive way

 = 0.5.1 =

 * Fix for the "BusinessPress must be configured before it becomes operational." link when network activated